vgabbita/RecoverRight/README.md

 4. Send private messages with guidance or workout attachments
 5. Monitor patterns to identify emerging health concerns

+An account for the physician has already been created:
+Email: physician@gmail.com
+Password: abc123

 ### For Coaches
 1. Log in to your dashboard
 2. Scan the **Player List** with color-coded health indicators
 3. Click on a player for detailed recovery information
 4. Use the visual indicators to understand overall player health and make game-day roster decisions
+Email: coach@gmail.com
+Password: abc123

 ## Technology Stack